anandgraves/frontend-developer-bookmarks/README.md

 ## JavaScript

+* [Observing your web app](https://ericbidelman.tumblr.com/post/149032341876/observing-your-web-app) - a dozen+ examples of monitoring changes in a web applicatio
 * [Clean Code concepts adapted for JavaScript](https://github.com/ryanmcdermott/clean-code-javascript)
 * [Dom4](http://webreflection.github.io/dom4/) - a fully tested and covered polyfill for new DOM Level 4 entries
 * [querySelectorAll from an element probably doesn't do what you think it does](https://www.lvh.io/posts/queryselectorall-from-an-element-probably-doesnt-do-what-you-think-it-does.html)